sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String* *nullable*.
 ID provides a non-standard identification of an annotation.
 It can be used to disambiguate annotations.
 * title - *String* *nullable*.
 Provides a title for the annotation.
 * type - *String* *nullable*.
 Type is used to distinguish between annotations designed to support various uses.
 The types are not enumerated, and these can be freely specified by the creator of the annotations.
 The definitions and use of annotation types should be documented by their creator.
-* uri - *String* *nullable*.
+* url - *String* *nullable*.
 URI - typically a URL - which points to an external resource which may contain or supplement the annotation.
 If a specific behavior is desired, an annotation type should be defined which specifies the use of this field more exactly.
 * text - *String* *nullable*.
 Contains the text of the annotation.

 Example: